PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

 If state $i$ is {\em recurrent}, then $\varphi(i)$ is finite.
 Moreover, if the chain is irreducible,

-for all state $i$, where $\prv$ is the stationary distribution of the chain \cite{Levin2009}.
+for all states $i$, where $\prv$ is the stationary distribution of the Markov chain \cite{Levin2009}.
 This naturally generalizes to {\em unichain} processes, viz., when we have a single {\em communicating class} of states and possibly some {\em transient} states.
 In this case we need the convention that $1/\infty = 0$, since the expected first return time to transient states is $\infty$.
 Hence, the stationary distribution of state $i$ can be interpreted as the {\em average portion of time} spent in $i$ during an infinite random walk.
-It follows from equation (\ref{apt}) that maximizing (minimizing) the PageRank of a given node is equivalent to the problem of minimizing (maximizing) the expected first return time to this node.
+It follows from equation (\ref{apt}) that the problem of maximizing [minimizing] the PageRank of a node is equivalent to the problem of minimizing [maximizing] the expected first return time to this node.

-We are going to show that the Max-PageRank problem can be efficiently formulated as a {\em Markov decision process} (MDP), more precisely, as a {\em stochastic shortest path} (SSP) problem \cite{Bertsekas1991,Bertsekas1996}, where ``efficiently'' means that in polynomial time.
+We will show that the Max-PageRank problem can be efficiently formulated as a {\em stochastic shortest path} (SSP) problem \cite{Bertsekas1996}, where ``efficiently'' means that the construction (reduction) takes polynomial time.
 First, we will consider the PageRank optimization {\em without damping}, namely $c = 0$, but later, we will extend the model to the case of damping and personalization, as well.
 We will start with a simple, but intuitive reformulation of the problem.
-Though this reformulation will not ensure that Max-PageRank can be solved in polynomial time, it is good to demonstrate the main ideas and to motivate the refined solution.
+Though, this reformulation will not ensure that Max-PageRank can be solved in polynomial time, it is good to demonstrate the main ideas and to motivate the refined solution.